last updated: 5 January 2019 (approximate reading time: 5 minutes; 916 words)

 It is only once he has completed the planning and acquired the gun, when he then enters France on his way to Paris, that he encounters physical danger.
 The French security services (led by Claude Lebel) are looking to stop him, whether by arresting him or ending his life.

-Looking at the fifth question—the stakes—and we see all that is at stake for the Jackal is money.
+Looking at the fifth question—the stakes—what is primarily at stake for the Jackal is money.
 If he fails, he doesn’t get paid the second installment of the contract term.
-He was paid half of his fee up front and this was a considerable sum.
-Therefore, in practical terms he has nothing to lose—by failing, he simply won’t acquire the second installment.
+Not receiving this second payment may mean he won’t have enough money to retire.
+Therefore, in practical terms, by failing—by not receiving the second installment—his retirement may be delayed or may not be as comfortable as he hoped.

 If the story were the Jackal’s story—rather than Lebel’s story—it would be far less engaging and far less compelling.
 Certainly, a compelling/engaging story could be written around the Jackal, but that wasn’t the choice that Forsyth made.